CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 TL;DR – There is no official deadline to file a CAPE Declaration.
 The deadlines that matter are Form 19 protest deadlines: approximately June 2026 for February 2025 entries and approximately August 2026 for April 2025 entries.
 Miss those and you permanently lose refund eligibility on entries outside CAPE Phase 1.

-CAPE Phase 1 – No Filing Deadline
+CAPE Phase 1 – No Filing Deadline, But the Window Is Shrinking Every Day

 Form 19 Protest Deadlines